-Haifa Downtown which is located 2 minutes walk from Haifa Port was built in the mid 18th century.
-As years passed, the coastal strip has developed into a harbor and the city has become the area’s thriving commerce center.
-During the British Mandate, the downtown area had a significant economic momentum.
-The modern sea port, launched in 1933, has become the entrance gate for numerous Jewish immigrants and an anchor for international corporations.
-With Israel’s establishment, commercial and residential areas have migrated towards the higher neighborhoods of the city, while the downtown has began to fade away.
+Haifa Downtown, located 2 minutes walk from Haifa Port, was built in the mid 18th century.
+As years passed, the coastal strip has developed into a harbor, and the city became the area’s thriving commerce center.
+During the British Mandate, the downtown area had significant economic momentum.
+The modern seaport, launched in 1933, has become the entrance gate for numerous Jewish immigrants and an anchor for international corporations.
+With Israel’s establishment, commercial and residential areas have migrated towards the higher neighborhoods of the city, while the downtown has begun to fade away.

 The name of the tower comes due to its form.
-Though I heard unofficial name: corn tower.
-It’s a is a skyscraper and government building.
+However, I heard the unofficial name: corn tower.
+It is a skyscraper and a government building.
 It has 29 floors and stands at 137 m (405 ft).
 Counting antennas, it is still the tallest building in Haifa.

 It was built in 1926.
 It is located at the crossing between Kibbutz Galuyot St. and Pal-Yam Blvd.
 The late Egyptian president Anwar A-Sadat paid a visit to this mosque and prayed in it during his visit to Haifa in 1979.